toralf/torutils/README.md

 Few tools for a Tor relay.

 ## Block DDoS Traffic
-MOst examples below are for the IPv4 case.
-For IPv6 replace `ipv4-rules.sh` with `ipv6-rules.sh`.
+This doc covers IPv4.
+To filter IPv6 usually just replace `4` with `6` or simply add `6` where needed.

 ### Goal

 The script [ipv4-rules.sh](./ipv4-rules.sh) is designed to lower the impact of a DDoS of a Tor relay at [layer-3](https://www.infoblox.com/glossary/layer-3-of-the-osi-model-network-layer/).
 DDoS attacks at layer-7 have to be handled by the Tor process.
-Currently a 3-digit-number of ips gets blocked at [these](https://metrics.torproject.org/rs.html#search/toralf) 2 relays.
+Currently usually a 3-digit-number of ips gets blocked (eg. at [these](https://metrics.torproject.org/rs.html#search/toralf) 2 relays).

 The rules for an inbound ip are: